Hong Kong starts standing down riot police as protests fade

 The city's police watchdog is investigating the force's handling of the protests but activists accuse the body of being toothless and stacked with government loyalists.

-A group of international policing experts stepped down from advising the panel saying it had neither the resources nor expertise to do the job properly.
+A group of international policing experts stepped down from advising the panel, saying that it had neither the resources nor expertise to do the job properly.

 Protesters want a judge to oversee a fully independent inquiry into the police, a demand city leader Carrie Lam and Beijing, as well as the force, have dismissed.